alekhyaku/duckietown-rl/README.md

     * There is a test file for every algorithm and to run the baseline test
     * Each test file will create a {name}_return.csv file
     * To visualize the average return for the number of episodes tested, run python3 plot.py
+    * Running the test files again will overwrite the existing returns created for our report